surajgoel5/remopy/README.rst

 Stable release
 --------------

-To install slm, run this command in your terminal:
+To install remopy, run this command in your terminal:

 ```
     pip install git+https://github.com/surajgoel5/remopy.git